 Every KiwiSaver investor receives an annual statement with information about their savings.
-In December 2016 Cabinet agreed to change the requirements for the information that must be given to investors in these annual statements.
+Regulations are now in force changing the requirements of these annual statements.

 Amendments to the KiwiSaver first home withdrawal rules allow members to access more of their savings and provide clarification on the operation of the rules.